 09 Jan Cut TV Time Short

 Research has discovered a link between excess TV use and the tendency towards eating unhealthy foods.
 A main reason may be the content of the majority of TV commercials today, as the food and drink industry has taken over screen.
 And what types of products are being advertised?
 Certainly not fruits and vegetables!
 Viewers jump from one processed food commercial to the next and become inclined to run out to the grocery store and stock up on garbage.
+If viewers were to use an Android TV box like those reviewed on Coolest Gadgets, they would watch far less of the fast food and unhealthy commercials.
+Depending on what subscription they have, they wouldn’t have to watch any commercials at all if they didn’t want to!

 Also, as we watch TV we become unaware of the process of eating.
 We forget to chew, to put the fork down to rest, and most importantly, we forget to check when our stomachs feel full.
 Snacking gets out of control, and as we continue to watch commercials featuring hot pizza and tacos, we find ourselves constantly racing to the pantry to grab something to satisfy our fictitious hunger.